Meet Maisie Smith – Strictly Come Dancing contestant and EastEnders star

 — BBC Strictly ✨ (@bbcstrictly) September 3, 2020

-Strictly 2020 won’t be the first time Smith has taken to the ballroom – she competed in a Children in Need Strictly special last year and won with her professional partner Kevin Clifton.
+Strictly 2020 isn’t the first time Smith has taken to the ballroom – she competed in a Children in Need Strictly special last year and won with her professional partner Kevin Clifton.

 Speaking about joining the line-up for this year’s competition, she said: “Get me in those sequins, I can’t wait to dive into the Strictly fancy dress box this winter!
 This is a dream come true.”